quicwg/ops-drafts/draft-ietf-quic-applicability.md

 multiple QUIC connections).
-Given QUIC's ability to send application data in the first RTT of a connection (if a previous connection to the same host has been successfully established to provide the respective credentials), the cost for establishing another connection are extremely low.
+Given QUIC's ability to send application data in the first RTT of a connection (if a previous connection to the same host has been successfully established to provide the respective credentials), the cost of establishing another connection is extremely low.

 ## Packetization and latency

-Quic provides an interface that provides multiple streams to the application, however, the application usually doesn't have control how the data transmitted over one stream is mapped into frame and how frames are bundled into packets.
+QUIC provides an interface that provides multiple streams to the application;
+however, the application usually cannot control how data transmitted over one stream is mapped into frames or how those frames are bundled into packets.
-By default QUIC will try to maximally pack packets to minimize bandwidth consumption and computational costs with one or multiple same data frames.
-If not enough data available to send QUIC may even wait for a short time, trading of latency and bandwidth efficiency.
-This time might either be pre-configured or can the dynamically adjusted based on the observed sending pattern of the application.
+By default, QUIC will try to maximally pack packets with one or more stream data frames to minimize bandwidth consumption and computational costs.
+If there is not enough data available to fill a packet, QUIC may even wait for a short time, to optimize bandwidth efficiency instead of latency.
+This delay can either be pre-configured or dynamically adjusted based on the observed sending pattern of the application.
 If the application requires low latency, with only small chunks of data to send, it may be valuable to indicate to QUIC that all data should be send out immediately.
-Or if a certain sending pattern is know by the application, it might also provide valuable guidance to QUIC how long it should wait to bundle frame into a packet.
+Alternatively, if the application expects to use a specific sending pattern, it can also provide a suggested delay to QUIC for how long  to wait before bundle frames into a packet.

 ## Prioritization

-Stream prioritization is not exposed to the network, nor to the receiver.
+Stream prioritization is not exposed to either the network or the receiver.
-Prioritization can be realized by the sender and the QUIC transport should provide an interface for applications to prioritize streams {{!QUIC}}.
-Further applications can implement their own prioritization scheme on top of QUIC: (an application) protocol that runs on top of QUIC can define explicit messages for signaling priority, such as those defined for HTTP/2; it can define rules that allow an endpoint to determine priority based on context; or it can provide a higher level interface and leave the determination to the
+Prioritization is managed by the sender, and the QUIC transport should provide an interface for applications to prioritize streams {{!QUIC}}.
+Further applications can implement their own prioritization scheme on top of QUIC: an application protocol that runs on top of QUIC can define explicit messages for signaling priority, such as those defined for HTTP/2; it can define rules that allow an endpoint to determine priority based on context; or it can provide a higher level interface and leave the determination to the